Language Assistance for Voting

 - Spanish assistance is available through the statewide voter assistance and voter hotlines.

-- Information is available on the Division of Elections’ website, including the translation of statewide-issued or-produced materials are translated.
-They include the online voter registration system (RegistertoVoteFlorida.gov), the statewide voter registration application form (DS-DE 39) and the Florida Voter Registration and Voting Guide in Spanish.
+- Information is available on the Division of Elections’ website.
+Statewide-issued or-produced materials are translated.
+They include the online voter registration system (RegistertoVoteFlorida.gov), the statewide voter registration application form (DS-DE 39) and the Florida Voter Registration and Voting Guide (ENG/SPA).

-- Additionally, the following 13 Florida counties are specifically subject to Spanish language requirements under Section 203 of the Voting Rights Act.
+- The following thirteen Florida counties are specifically subject to Spanish language requirements under Section 203 of the Voting Rights Act.
 (52 U.S.C. § 10503) and U.S. Census Bureau determination.
-They must provide oral and written assistance and election-related materials such as instructions, forms, ballots and notices.
-Those counties are:
+They must provide oral and written assistance and election-related materials such as instructions, forms, ballots and notices:

 - Palm Beach